hytechclub/web-201/FullCrudApp/CrudAppWalkthrough.md

 # CRUD App Walkthrough
 Follow the steps in this guide to build a CRUD app using Node.js, Express, EJS, and MySQL.
+Before beginning, make sure to [properly set up the necessary software](../SoftwareSetup.md).

 1. [Setup](CrudAppSetup.md)
 1. [Setup (Code)](CrudAppSetupCode.md)